BlakeAnd/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not return anything, .map does.

 2. What is the difference between a function and a method?

+a method is a function stored in an object.
+Javascript comes with many built in mthods one can call.

 3. What is closure?

+Closure is the fact that a variable declared inside a function can not be accesseed outside of that function.
+However, variables declared outside the function can be accessed within it.

 4. Describe the four rules of the 'this' keyword.

+1 - global: calling .this in the global scope will give you the entire console object, 'the whole code' 2 - implicit: when calling a method, .this refers to the object to the left of the dot.
+3 - new: when a constructor function is used, this refers to the object that function returns.
+4 - explicit: we can use .call, .apply, or .bind to specifically tell .this what to refer to.

 5. Why do we need super() in an extended class?

+it is needed in a child object in order to pass new attributes to the parent object's constructor function.

 ## Project Set up